 A major part of early language learning is the teaching of phonics, which is done using a range of methods including both written and practical kinaesthetic activities.
 We mainly follow the following phonics schemes; Letters and Sounds, and Jolly Phonics.
 This enables us to use many resources and techniques, keeping the children engaged and learning.

 Older children are also taught spelling rules, tricks and patterns, moving onto spelling investigations and word origins.
 Throughout the school we focus on using these words in context, rather than in list form for a test.
+We have small phonic ability groups for Reception to Year 2.

-All classes undertake extended writing sessions with activities ranging from poetry, creative writing, persuasive letter writing, creating film scripts and factual work, including current affiars.
+All classes undertake extended writing sessions with activities ranging from poetry, creative writing, persuasive letter writing, creating film scripts and factual work, including current affairs.
 During these sessions children learn how to vary their tone and language to engage the intended reader, and also how to edit and up-level their own work.

 Grammar skills and terminology are now an integral part of the English curriculum.
 These are taught through both games and stand alone activities as well as being part of both planning for and improving writing.